Struggling To Get in and out of Bath? 9 Elderly or Disabled Aids

 1. Review furniture placement

 Furniture can become an obstacle for those with mobility concerns or those using a wheelchair to navigate their way around the home.
 Careful consideration of furniture placement can make a space significantly more liveable for those with disabilities.
 Keeping thoroughfares clear of furniture, avoiding pokey spaces that need to be accessed and ensuring there are no tight turns or sharp corners will make your home much more accessible for users.
-Also ensure you keep everyday items like utensils and servingware, books and remote controls in easy-to-reach places so they can be accessed quickly and without any barriers.
+Also ensure you keep everyday items like utensils and serving ware, books and remote controls in easy-to-reach places, so they can be accessed quickly and without any barriers.

 Making your home more accessible can include a range of adaptations from minor adjustments to larger renovations.
-The changes you consider will depend on the type of disability you are accommodating your living space for and your budget.
+The changes you consider will depend on the type of disability you are accommodating your living space for, and your budget.
 By creating a more disability-friendly home, it will ensure it becomes a space to relax and feel safe while nurturing a welcoming and enjoyable environment.

 Whether you choose to add small touches because you’re renting a property or updating your forever home to accommodate your needs, these tips should help inspire you.
 Let us know which features you’ve made in your home to foster a more disability-friendly space.